Umadhar Singh: In CPI(ML) New Democracy

 In 1992 Singh became a member of the Communist Party of India (Marxist-Leninist) New Democracy (CPI(ML) ND).
 For many years he was a Central Committee member of CPI(ML) ND, and would remain a member of the CPI(ML) ND Bihar State Committee until his death.

 Singh failed to regain the Hayaghat seat in the 1995 Bihar Legislative Assembly election.
 He finished in second place with 21,889 votes (24.98%).

 In the 2000 Bihar Legislative Assembly election Singh regained the Hayaghat seat.
 Singh obtained 32,214 votes (30.39%).

-Singh lost the Hayaghat seat in the 2005 Bihar Legislative Assembly election.
+Singh lost the Hayaghat seat in the February 2005 Bihar Legislative Assembly election.
 He finished in third place with 14,215 votes.
 In the subsequent October 2005 Bihar Legislative Assembly election Singh again finished in third place, this time obtaining 13,467 votes.

 In the 2010 Bihar Legislative Assembly election Singh finished in sixth place in the Hayaghat constituency.
 He obtained 4,239 votes (4.66%).